Electrostatic interaction between SARS-CoV-2 virus and charged electret fibre: Theory and Methods

 \subsection{Electrostatic interaction in Poisson-Boltzmann approximation}

 Even though a virus is likely to reach a respiratory mask while inside of a respiratory droplet, it is less clear what the immediate environment is when it encounters an electret fibre.
 Salt concentration inside a droplet can vary significantly, and as a droplet shrinks, salt concentration increases---unless efflorescence occurs~\cite{Bozic2020}.
 Salt concentration can further change once the droplet encounters the electret fibres.
-We thus consider the cases when the virus and the electret are in an aqueous medium with bulk monovalent 1:1 salt concentrations of $n_0=2$, $10$, and $100$ mM, with the latter value corresponding to physiological salt concentrations.
+We thus consider the cases when the virus and the electret are in an aqueous medium with bulk monovalent 1:1 salt concentrations of $n_0=2$, $10$, and $100$ mM, with the latter value corresponding to physiological salt concentrations such as also encountered in respiratory droplets~\cite{Effros2002,Vejerano2018}.

 In the volume of the electret, inside the S proteins, and inside the lipid envelope we have no mobile charges, and the electrostatic potential in these regions satisfies the Poisson equation $\nabla^2\varphi=0$, where $\varphi$ is the electrostatic potential.
 In all other regions we have an aqueous solution monovalent salt, and the electrostatic potential is governed by the Poisson-Boltzmann (PB) equation~\cite{Safinya}